Advocacy Training and Technical Assistance

 - MFH Link Project

-MFH grantees work at the local level to address critical health care needs and can provide essential information to policymakers about the health challenges in their districts.
-The MFH Link Project is an ongoing effort that uses workshops and experiential learning opportunities to help grantees build and sustain meaningful relationships with policymakers.
-As a grantee, organizations are eligible to have staff participate in:
+MFH grant recipients work at the local level to address critical health care needs and can provide essential information to policymakers about the health challenges in their districts.
+The MFH Link Project uses workshops and experiential learning opportunities to help grantees efficiently and appropriately in the policymaking process.
+Additional information is available here

 Several times a year MFH hosts Alliance for Justice (AFJ) trainers, who are attorneys, to clarify what state and federal laws govern Missouri nonprofit organizations’ advocacy activities.
 The Foundation recommends completing this training prior to engaging in significant advocacy efforts and periodically for organizations with regular advocacy activity as a refresher.

 The Foundation offers limited advocacy technical assistance to grant recipients.
 Assistance is provided in response to requests and may include: